 In this section

-This is also a great time to establish enduring security roles and responsibilities.
-When establishing your business, you need clear security leadership.
-This means identifying someone at Board level with the authority and responsibility to ensure that security is factored into business decisions.
+When establishing your business, you need to identify clear security leadership.
+This means appointing a senior leader with the authority and responsibility to ensure that security is factored into business decisions.

 We also recommend:

-- establishing a security strategy for your business based on an understanding of your key assets, the risks they face and the risks you are willing to tolerate (protect your value)
+- Establishing a security strategy for your business based on an understanding of your key assets, the risks they face and the risks you are willing to tolerate.

 In this section